NeelimaSharma/neelimasharma.github.io/04_photo.md

 permalink: /photo/
 ---

-I think about bias that photographs produce.
+I think about the biases that photographs produce.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)